 9. The New 400 Theater

-Calling itself the longest continually operating movie theater in Chicago, The New 400 Theater opened just shy of 100 years ago in 1913 as the Regent Theater.
-In 1930 it was renamed the 400 Theater, then 400 Twin, then Village North Theatre, and then Visionary Theatres providing Rogers Park residents with regular Hollywood magic throughout its nearly a century of existence.
+Calling itself the longest continually operating movie theater in Chicago, The New 400 Theater opened over 100 years ago in 1913 as the Regent Theater.
+In 1930, it was renamed the 400 Theater, then 400 Twin, then Village North Theatre, and Visionary Theatre.
+Throughout its nearly century of existence, the 400 Theater provided Rogers Park residents with regular Hollywood magic.

-The theater now houses 4 refurbished auditoriums that make up the modest neighborhood spot.
-Again the interior is nothing ornate or ostentatious but it’s a reliable and memorable movie theater that offers a full bar delivering drinks to your seat.
+The theater now houses four refurbished auditoriums, making it a modest neighborhood spot.
+Again, the interior is nothing ornate or ostentatious, but it’s a reliable and memorable movie theater with a full bar that delivers drinks to your seat.

 Address: 6746 N Sheridan Rd, Chicago

+While there are a lot of Chicago movie theaters, AMC is one we all go to.
 Though not historic nor housed in particularly charming old buildings, one can’t deny the reliability of AMC movie theaters.
-AMC has been making viewing modern flicks on the big screen as easy as it gets for years and you’ve got to show a bit of gratitude for that.
+AMC has been making viewing modern flicks on the big screen as easy as it gets for years, and you’ve got to show a bit of gratitude for that.

-With both big blockbusters and art house fare even hard-to-please film aficionados will have often kicked back at an AMC theater and been whisked away into a narrative of some kind.
+With both big blockbusters and art house fare, even hard-to-please film aficionados will often be kicked back at an AMC theater and whisked away into a narrative of some kind.

 You can now get tickets for screenings at AMC Theatres® at a discounted price here.